baumgach/PHiSeg-code/README.md

 U-NET on the conventional Dice Score metric.

-## Running the code
+## Virtual Environment Setup

 The code is implemented in Python 3.5 using using the tensorflow library.
 We only tested the code with tensorflow 1.12.
-In order to run the code, follow the following steps:
+One way of getting all the requirements is using virtualenv and the `requirements.txt` file.

  * Set up a virtual environment (e.g. conda or virtualenv) with Python 3.5
  * Install all non-tensorflow requirements using: